TelegramSam/didcomm.org/CONVERSION_SUMMARY.md

 7. Fixed critical build and serve issues
 8. Created a pull request (PR #4) with the changes
 9. Commented on the original issue (#3) about the completed work
+10. Updated the URI structure of protocols to match the original Gatsby version

 ## Rendering and Behavior